- 11 of the world’s top engineering and technology talent honoured with medals and trophies for services to the industry.

 Dr Badesha’s inventions appear in nearly every production product released by Xerox in the past 25+ years and he is internationally recognised for the invention of technologies that have supported the era of digital printing on demand, transforming the communication and productivity of hundreds of millions of people globally.

-Dr Badesha said: “I am truly honored and thankful to receive this distinguished recognition from the IET.
+Dr Badesha said: “I am truly honoured and thankful to receive this distinguished recognition from the IET.
 It is a testament to the encouragement that Xerox and Purdue Engineering have provided me over the years to take ideas from test tubes to customer hands using fundamental scientific and engineering principals.”

 These medallists join nine other winners, who were nominated by their peers as leading engineers and technicians in their field.